GenesisFR/HowToBecomeGoodAtShooters/README.md

 - its duration is set when deploying it, even if it loses skill tiers afterward
 - mobs shooting it will be pulsed (and therefore proc Spotter) for a short time
 - useful in PVP to catch a player off guard as it hides your nameplate until it's destroyed
+- holding it without deploying it hides your nameplate in PVP

 #### Drone